Global Learning: Study Abroad

 Study Abroad is an opportunity to immerse yourself in a new country, while earning academic credit abroad.

 Dominican Semester Abroad and Global Courses include:

-- Programs in 53 countries across the globe, for every major
+- Programs available for every major

 - All credits earned abroad count toward graduation

 - All financial aid and scholarships apply towards program cost